 The part of the web address that points to the dashboard.

 When you create the dashboard, we autogenerate a URL using the category and title of the dashboard.
 You can edit this URL slug to your liking.
 If you change the dashboard title or the category it does not automatically update the URL slug.

 You can also use nested categories with the following format: Parent category > Child category Learn more about dashboard categories.

 Changes the dates and times in the dashboard to use the chosen time zone

-Use viewer’s local time zone
+Convert dates and times to viewer’s local time zone

-Uses the dashboard viewer’s time zone instead of the set dashboard time zone
+Use the dashboard viewer’s time zone instead of the set dashboard time zone

 You must have permission to manage the dashboard in order to change the cache duration.